Who is Crown Prince Christian of Denmark? All about the heir to the Danish throne

 The royal is King Frederik and Queen Mary’s eldest child

-Frederik’s mother noted that Christian’s “apprenticeship only begins here, regardless of what you choose to do.”
+Queen Margrethe noted in her remarks that Christian’s “apprenticeship only begins here, regardless of what you choose to do.”
 She said, “You have good skills, you are physically active and you are aware of your responsibilities.
 You have empathy, you have always shown that, not least towards your siblings.
 The good qualities that you possess and the ballast that you bring from home will follow you everywhere.”

-So, who is the heir to the Danish throne?
-Continue reading to learn all about Crown Prince Christian.
+So, just who is the heir to the Danish throne?
+Continue reading to learn all about Crown Prince Christian of Denmark.

 1. He was born in 2005 at Rigshospitalet in Copenhagen, Denmark.